therealnicoroshi/modlist/README.md

 **The Nico Experience** only supports **English Steam** versions of Skyrim Anniversary Edition. **GOG and other Languages are not supported**.
 The specific version used is 1.5.97 with the creation club content from 1.6.1170.

-**Your Keyboard MUST be set to English U.S. or Eldritch Blast will fail to download**

 :warning: :exclamation: **THE NICO EXPERIENCE REQUIRES THE FULL PAID UPDATE TO SKYRIM ANNIVERSARY EDITION.
 IT IS NOT/WILL NOT BE MADE COMPATIBLE WITH THE NON PAID UPDATE OR OLDER VERSIONS** :exclamation: :warning:

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run both Wabbajack and **The Nico Experience**.